More About CHEF_MEG

 Lean and versatile, this recipe is the little black dress of your healthy recipe arsenal.
 Cook this roast on a Sunday and enjoy it throughout the week.
 We used no salt, just pepper for a truly flavorful roast.

-These onions add flavor to any dish, from soups and sandwiches to stews and dips.
+Learn how to make caramelized onions to add flavor to any dish, from soups and sandwiches to stews and dips.

 Whole wheat bread gives this side staying power.
 The fruits and vegetables bulk up the dish, so a little goes a long way.
 A bit of turkey bacon adds another layer of flavor without adding many calories.